meribold/meribold.org/_posts/2021-04-07-critique-of-rms-open-letter.md

 rest.
 Maybe the rest is completely fair.
 Martin Tournoij wrote a [better and more thorough commentary][Stallman isn't great, but not the devil] on the open letter than I can.
 I do wonder how many people looked into the accusations before signing the letter, though.
-One of the original signatories told me that, "from a practical perspective, transphobe or no, [RMS] needs to go"[^luis-1] and that "regardless of exactly how ableist he is, he can't be a leader of an organization".[^luis-2]  Perhaps that's true, but it isn't fair.
+One of the original signatories [told me that][luis-1], "from a practical perspective, transphobe or no, [RMS] needs to go" [and that][luis-2] "regardless of exactly how ableist he is, he can't be a leader of an organization".
+Perhaps that's true, but it isn't fair.
 Accusations like ableism and transphobia are front and center in the open letter and likely convinced more than a handful of people to add their signature.

 I'll leave you with three more bits of evidence that things are more complex than the open letter would have you believe: